MicrosoftDocs/architecture-center/docs/guide/multitenant/service/front-door.md

 ### Scenario 4: Vanity domains

 Adventure Works Cycles is building a multitenant solution.
-They deploy stamps in multiple regions, like Australia and the United States.
+The company deploys stamps in multiple regions, like Australia and the United States.
 All requests within a single region will be served by the stamp in that region.
-The company decided to allow its tenants to bring their own domain names.
+Adventure Works will allow its tenants to bring their own domain names.
 For example, tenant 1 might configure a custom domain name like `tenant1app.tenant1.com`.

 The company deploys Azure Front Door by using this configuration: